 This program is based on research related to water quality and quantity, with special focus on water conservation for agriculture, natural, and urban lands.

-Dr. Young Gu Her, Assistant Professor
+Dr. Young Gu Her, Associate Professor

-Dr. Haimanote Bayabil, Assistant Professor
+Dr. Haimanote Bayabil, Associate Professor

 Three distinct programs emphasize the identification and management of traditional and invasive pests affecting vegetables, tropical fruits, and ornamental crops.

-Dr. Daniel Carrillo, Associate Professor
+Dr. Daniel Carrillo, Professor

 Dr. Alexandra Revynthi, Assistant Professor